 Central Investigations is commanded by Commander Russ Martin and is comprised of five units: the Major Crimes Unit, the Special Victims Unit, the Special Investigations Unit, Intelligence, and Forensics.

 These complex and time-sensitive cases require a vast array of knowledge, experience, and decisiveness to resolve.
 Major Crimes utilizes a collaborative framework to proactively, yet efficiently and expeditiously, solve cases and ensure successful prosecution through the State Attorney’s Office.
-Detectives in this unit provide seven day a week, twenty–four hour a day coverage to the citizens of St. Johns County.
+Detectives in this unit provide seven days a week, twenty–four hour a day coverage to the citizens of St. Johns County.

 Special Victims (SVU) is managed by LT Jeremy Russell and is supervised by SGT George Harrigan.
 SVU detectives investigate sexual battery complaints, domestic violence cases, stalking and injunction violations.
 They work closely with the Department of Children and Families, the Child Protection Team, the Betty Griffin House and the State Attorney’s Office.
 SVU relies on these relationships to provide services for people who have been victimized.
 Detectives in the Special Victims Unit routinely investigate some of the most heinous crimes imaginable.
 These dedicated detectives have all volunteered for this position and are considered experts in their field.
 SVU detectives are relied upon to keep some of our most vulnerable population safe.